wenvit/ls_py101_lesson2_rps/pedac.md

 ### Bonus Features
 1. Rock-Paper-Scissors-Spock-Lizard
-2. Shorten input so player doesn't have to type the whole word for their choise
+2. Shorten input so player doesn't have to type the whole word for their choice
+3. Keep score of the player's and computer's wins.
+When either the player or computer reaches three wins, the match is over, and the winning player becomes the grand winner.

 ## PEDAC